 PH94B for SAD - Mechanism of Action

-PH94B was developed from proprietary compounds called pherines.
-Pherines are synthetic neuroactive steroids that engage nasal chemosensory receptors which, in turn, inhibit nerve circuits mediating behavioral and physiological effects of anxiety.
-Administered as a nasal spray, PH94B acts locally on peripheral nasal chemosensory receptors that trigger rapid activation of the limbic system areas of the brain associated with social anxiety disorder (SAD).
-This mechanism of pharmacological action, the rapid onset of efficacy, and the excellent safety and tolerability profile shown in clinical trials make PH94B an excellent product candidate for the acute intermittent and long-term treatment of individuals with SAD.
+Intranasal PH94B is a first-in-class neuroactive steroid (a "pherine") that engages nasal chemosensory receptors which, in turn, trigger rapid activation of the limbic system areas of the brain associated with social anxiety disorder (SAD).
+This mechanism of pharmacological action, the rapid onset of efficacy, and the excellent safety and tolerability profile shown in clinical trials make PH94B an excellent product candidate for PRN (as-needed) treatment for individuals with SAD.

 PH10 is also a first-in-class neuroactive steroid (a pherine) administered as a nasal spray that binds locally on nasal chemosensory receptors and triggers responses in the hypothalamus, amygdala, prefrontal cortex and hippocampus.
 It is believed to initiate nerve impulses that follow defined pathways to directly affect brain function.
 Similar to PH94B, PH10 does not circulate systemically in the blood.
 In a small exploratory Phase 2a study in individuals with MDD, PH10 showed a large, rapid-onset antidepressant effect, without psychological side effects or safety concerns.